 Even though some of the casinos themselves are home to some of the best Instagram spots in Las Vegas – you’ll find plenty of photo ops just walking from one to another – there is so much more to photograph, if you just know where to look for the most Instagrammable places in Las Vegas!

 I’ve made many, many trips to Vegas over the years, but I’m still constantly finding new and interesting places that I’m dying to photograph on a future trip.
-You know what they say – “what happens in Vegas, stays in Vegas” – unless you’re snapping photos at one of these top Las Vegas Instagram spots, I say!
+You know what they say – “what happens in Vegas, stays in Vegas” – unless you’re snapping photos at one of these top places to take pictures in Las Vegas, I say!

 Want to know where the best Instagram spots in Las Vegas are?
 Keep on reading, as I’ve rounded up 18 of them for you!